gear-tech/gear/galloc/docs/optimisation.md

 ## 0. Measuring current performance
 <a name="current"></a>
+We've measured the current [(commit 9135baa)](https://github.com/gear-tech/dlmalloc-rust/commit/9135baa728ef9a9a04a887998e019733c4b093af) performance of dlmalloc to have a baseline for comparison.
 ### How we measured

 All optimisation attempts were tested 3 times on the different test cases, and the average of the results was used to compare the performance.
 Our main metric is gas consumption: the less gas is consumed, the better.
 All optimisations were measured in release mode binaries with most optimisations enabled and compared to current perfomance.